 The problem of meeting residential parking needs in 'New Urbanism' areas is also faced by other municipalities.
 Many have developed on-street parking strategies to address citizen concerns about parking in their neighbourhood.
 The majority of municipalities have a paid permit parking system in targeted neighbourhoods.
-Most municipalities ask that the citizens start the process of establishing onstreet parking through a petition.
+Most municipalities ask that the citizens start the process of establishing on-street parking through a petition.
 Some municipalities do not allow for any overnight parking.
 There are different levels of complexity in the paid permit parking systems for each municipality which are detailed below:

-Municipality Overnight On-Street Details Parking Markham Only in areas built under the new urbanism model, overnight parking is not permitted during Cornell Community (New Urbanism) 1st permit: \$20, 2nd permit: \$35, 3rd permit: \$50, 4th permit: \$50; Angus Glen, \$30/month/permit; various streets range from \$30 to \$70/month/permit.
-Aurora only in the summer No permits, commercial vehicles not allowed to park on residential streets longer than 3 hours East Gwillimbury No overnight parking 3 hour rule, year round Georgina On all streets in Simcoe Landing Subdivision Park overnight and during the day on alternate side of the street depending on even or odd days of the month King No overnight parking 3 hour rule, year round Newmarket Overnight in summer only no permits, 3 hour rule and no parking between from 7 pm to 11 pm Richmond Hill Overnight temporary permit parking for residents and visitors Otherwise no overnight parking \$15 per permit, max, 5/year.
-3 hour max parking.
-No parking Dec to March from 1am to 7 am.
-No parking April to November 3 am to 6 am Whitchurch-Stoufville No overnight parking No parking 2am to 6am from Dec to March, 3 hour maximum parking except downtown which has a 2 hour max Mississauga Only in Mississauga City Centre Pay and Display ticket booths, no other overnight on-street parking available.
-3 hour max rule Brampton No overnight parking 3 hour rule, no parking between 2 am and 6 am Hamilton Only at request of residents, or the ward councillor, however, cannot park overnight on the Through Streets Resident can apply to have permit parking on their street and with the use of a petition or the Councillor can make the request; parking can be approved by Council.
-Resident's pay \$77.08 per year per permit Burlington Overnight parking available through the Neighbourhood program, residents must pay for the signs and achieve 75% agreement 3 hour max, except in areas of Neighbourhood On-street Parking Program, need 75% of people on-street to agree.
-Three programs: weekends only, 7 days/week, 24 hrs/day, 7 days/week 1 am to 6 am.
-Currently doing parking study and changing by law to max 5 hours and allowing some overnight parking on some streets
+Municipality Overnight On-Street Details Parking - Markham Only in areas built Cornell Community (New Urbanism) 1st permit: under the new \$20, 2nd permit: \$35, 3rd permit: \$50, 4th urbanism model, permit: \$50; Angus Glen, \$30/month/permit; overnight parking is various streets range from \$30 to not permitted during \$70/month/permit. snow event Aurora Only in the summer No permits, commercial vehicles not allowed to park on residential streets longer than 3 hours East Gwillimbury No overnight parking 3 hour rule, year round Georgina On all streets in Park overnight and during the day on alternate - Simcoe Landing side of the street depending on even or odd Subdivision days of the month King No overnight parking 3 hour rule, year round Newmarket Overnight in summer no permits, 3 hour rule and no parking between only from 7 pm to 11 pm Richmond Hill Overnight temporary \$15 per permit, max, 5/year.
+3 hour max permit parking for parking. residents and visitors Otherwise no No parking Dec to March from 1am to 7 am.
+No overnight parking parking April to November 3 am to 6 am Whitchurch-Stoufville No overnight parking No parking 2am to 6am from Dec to March, 3 hour maximum parking except downtown which has a 2 hour max Mississauga Only in Mississauga Pay and Display ticket booths, no other City Centre overnight on-street parking available.
+3 hour max rule Brampton No overnight parking 3 hour rule, no parking between 2 am and 6 am Hamilton Only at request of Resident can apply to have permit parking on residents, or the their street and with the use of a petition or the ward councillor, Councillor can make the request; parking can be however, cannot approved by Council.
+Resident's pay \$77.08 per park overnight on year per permit the Through Streets Burlington Overnight parking 3 hour max, except in areas of Neighbourhood available through the On-street Parking Program, need 75% of people Neighbourhood on-street to agree.
+Three programs: weekends program, residents only, 7 days/week, 24 hrs/day, 7 days/week 1 must pay for the am to 6 am.
+Currently doing parking study and signs and achieve changing by law to max 5 hours and allowing 75% agreement some overnight parking on some streets